-ost countries in the Americas (29 of 35) have NCD mortality data in their health information systems, and 22 have data on levels of risk factors for adults.
+- 20. Most countries in the Americas (29 of 35) have NCD mortality data in their health information systems, and 22 have data on levels of risk factors for adults.
 Data on tobacco prevalence among adolescents are available in all countries from the Global Youth Tobacco Surveys (GYTS) carried out since 2009.
-However, only 16 countries have data on adolescent alcohol consumption, diet, and mental health.
+However, only 16 countries have data on adolescent alcohol consumption, diet, and mental health. - 21.
 Health information systems must better integrate the collection of NCD and risk factor data from multiple sources and strengthen competences for analysis and use of the information.
 Surveillance itself requires ongoing commitments supported by adequate funding.
 In the Region, only 10 countries report having a budget allocated for NCD and risk factor surveillance, while 21 countries have personnel dedicated to this task.
 Only 16 countries report using their NCD data for evidence-based policy-making and planning.

-Specific Objective 4.1: Improve the quality and breadth of NCD and risk factor surveillance systems to include information on socioeconomic and occupational and/or employment status.
+Specific Objective 4.1: Improve the quality and breadth of NCD and risk factor surveillance systems to include information on socioeconomic and occupational status.

-4.1.1 A 15% reduction in premature mortality from the four leading NCDs by 2019 and 25% reduction by 2025.
+- 4.1.1 A 15% reduction in premature mortality from the four leading NCDs by 2019. - 4.1.2 Number of countries with high-quality mortality data (based on international criteria for completeness and coverage and percentage of ill-defined or unknown causes of death) for the four main NCDs and other NCDs of national priority e.g. CKD.

-- 4.1.2 Number of countries with high-quality mortality data (based on international criteria for completeness and coverage and percentage of ill-defined or unknown causes of death) for the four main NCDs and other NCDs of national priority e.g. CKD.
-(Baseline is 10; target 2019 is 15; target 2025 is 21) - 4.1.3 Number of countries with quality cancer incidence data, by type of cancer per 100,000 population.
-(Baseline is 11; target 2019 is 16; target 2025 is 22) - 4.1.4 Number of countries with at least two nationally representative population surveys by 2019 of NCD risk factors and protective factors in adults and adolescents, in the last 10 years, that include:
+4.1.3 Number of countries with quality cancer incidence data, by type of cancer per 100,000 population.

+4.1.4 Number of countries with at least two nationally representative population surveys by 2019 of NCD risk factors and protective factors in adults and adolescents, in any time period, that include:

-- tobacco use - blood pressure - physical in activity - alcohol use - fasting glucose and cholesterol - sodium intake - anthropometry - fruit and vegetables intake - disease prevalence - albumin - creatinine - sugar intake - medication use
+tobacco use

+alcohol use

+blood pressure

+fasting glucose and cholesterol

+physical in activity

+sodium intake

+anthropometry - fruit and vegetables intake

+albumin - creatinine

+disease prevalence

+medication use